 Lateness is disruptive to ALL children and we know that routine is the key to success to make sure children arrive punctually.

 At home, routine is the key to making simple changes for success.
 Here are a few tips to try with the family:

-The Education Welfare Officer constantly monitors the registers and will intervene with all cases below 95% or if lateness is becoming a barrier to progress or welfare.
+The Attendance Officer constantly monitors the registers and will intervene with all cases below 95% or if lateness is becoming a barrier to progress or welfare.